A smiling couple holds their baby up in the air; the mom and baby have light skin and brown hair and the dad has light brown skin and black hair

 children shine

 Building Bright Futures (BBF) works to improve the well-being of young children and families in Vermont.
-The BBF Network includes 12 Regional Councils, seven VECAP Committees, and the State Advisory Council.
+The BBF Network includes 12 Regional Councils, seven Strategic Plan Committees, and the State Advisory Council.

 The State Advisory Council advises the Governor and Legislature on the well-being of children in the prenatal period through age 8 and their families.
-BBF maintains Vermont’s Early Childhood Action Plan (VECAP), the vision and strategic plan for Vermont’s early childhood system.
+BBF maintains Vermont’s Early Childhood Strategic Plan, a shared vision and roadmap to ensure that every young child in Vermont has the resources, opportunities, and support to thrive.

 Upcoming Events